-Participants left the programmes having developed a country-specific approach on improving student learning outcomes.
+Participants left the programme having developed a country-specific approach on improving student learning outcomes.

 Watch this space, or follow The HEAD Foundation’s social media accounts for updates on this year’s ADB-THF Professional Learning Programme.

-View photos from the 2017 PLP in the gallery below.
+View photos from the 2017 Programme in the gallery below.